Getting Started with Modern Web Scraping: An Introduction

 class to provide descriptions that help guide the LLM in correctly identifying and extracting the requested data.
 This structured approach ensures consistent output formatting.

-The next step is passing this schema to the extract
+The next step is passing this schema to the formats

 :